jonesth/Getting-and-Cleaning-Data-Course-Project/README.md

 Approach

-- Load reshape2 package to use later
+- Load the reshape2 package to use later
 - Merge the 'training' and 'test' data sets to create one data set
 - Extract only the mean and standard deviation for each measurement
 - Label the data set with descriptive activity names